RBA Rate Rises in 2026: What to Expect and How to Prepare

 Rate rises suck.
 But they're part of owning a home in Australia, especially if you're on a variable loan.

 The good news?
-You have options.
+You've options.
 Refinance if you're paying too much.
 Budget for higher repayments.
 Use an offset account.
-And if you're really worried, talk to a mortgage broker - they can help you lock in a better deal before rates go up.
+And if you're worried, talk to a mortgage broker - they help you lock in a better deal before rates go up.

 And if nothing else, use our Rate Rise Impact Calculator to see what you're dealing with.
 Knowledge is power (and also slightly depressing, but at least you'll know).